 Make the trip to Odaiba more interesting and opt for the driverless Yurikamome train to get there.
-The train leaves from Shinbashi Station and races past skyscrapers before going over the famous Rainbow Bridge.
-If you want the very best views though, you’ll have to fight densha otaku (train geeks), couples on dates and small children for the front facing seat at the very front of the train.
+The train leaves from Shimbashi Station and races past skyscrapers before going over the famous Rainbow Bridge.
+If you want the very best views though, you’ll have to fight densha otaku (train geeks), couples on dates, and small children for the front-facing seat at the very front of the train.

 A view of Odaiba Marine Park

-If you want to ride on a yakatabune, why not check out this night cruise around Tokyo Bay.
+If you want to ride on a yakatabune, check out this night cruise around Tokyo Bay.

 3. Catch a Gundam Show at Diver City Tokyo Plaza